 Basic or Clean Pour

 A simple or clean pour describes the practice of pouring a single color at a time on a surface.
-This is straightforward and should be a start point for beginners.
+This is straightforward and should be a starting point for beginners.
 The target is to pour all on the surface separately and keep them that way.
 Use a toothpick or other instrument to swirl the colors to create patterns.
 Clean Pour is great for creating color block pieces or abstract art.

 How to create a Clean Pour:

 Select colors that you would like to use.
 Stick to a few colors to avoid a muddy pour.
-Prepare the mix for each color by adding paint and medium to get warm honey like consistency.
+Prepare the mix for each color by adding paint and medium to get a warm, honey like consistency.
 Mix it properly and let the bubbles settle down.
 Pick one cup at a time and pour it on a surface where you want that in the design.

 Once all the colors are on the canvas, it's time to tilt the canvas to cover the entire surface.
 You will notice patterns and puddles developing.
 If you are happy with the design, leave it right there to dry.